 In helping others, we shall help ourselves, for whatever good we give out completes the circle and comes back to us.

-.
-For more information, please contact Sr. Carol Wagner, RDC at firstname.lastname@example.org.
+For more information, please contact Sr. Carol, at email@example.com

-Ladies of Color is a club open to students of all colors to celebrate the diversity of our cultures, while the goal is to celebrate and learn about African American culture as well as the many cultures of Preston High School.
-Meetings consist of dialogue about various cultural issues, as well as personal issues of interest.
-During the year, our major activities include the Poetry Koffeehouse, February 1st and the annual cookout on May 11th.
-We also organize assemblies during Black History Month (February) and Women’s History Month (March) as well as fundraising and/or awareness campaigns for a particular charity.
-Meetings are held every Wednesday at 3:15 in Room 204.
+Ladies of Color Club is open to students of all backgrounds to celebrate the diversity of our school community as well as celebrate and learn about African American culture and the many cultures of Preston High School.
+During the year, our activities include the Cultural Thanksgiving, field trips, the Kwanzaa assembly, Black History Month assembly and awareness campaign, and open discussions about current events.
+We also participate in the Springternational Preston Festival in May.
+Meetings are select Wednesdays at in Room 204.
 For more information, please contact the faculty advisor, Mr. De Bona, at email@example.com.

 Noblesse Oblige (With privilege comes responsibility)

-The Thomas S. Preston Chapter of the National Honor Society provides academic leadership consonant with the mission of the national organization and the goals of this school.
-Members of the Chapter assist in promoting enthusiasm for scholarship, stimulating the desire to render service, and fostering the qualities of leadership and the development of character.
-As such, they attest to the essential values of a Christian community of scholars-in-process.
+The Thomas S. Preston Chapter of the National Honor Society promotes enthusiasm for scholarship, stimulates the desire to render service, and fosters the qualities of leadership and the development of character.
+As such, the members attest to the essential values of a Christian community of scholars-in-process.
 Students who are academically eligible for membership are invited to submit a nomination form on which they profile and document their leadership and service.
 These forms are made available to eligible students in their sophomore year.

-NHS meets the first Tuesday of the month in Room 103.
-For more information, please contact the faculty advisor, Mr. Lueck at firstname.lastname@example.org.
+NHS meets the first Tuesday of the month in Room 104.

 To me, the greatest pleasure of writing is not what it's about, but the inner music the words make.